 Rosalie Dores is a mindfulness teacher, supervisor and trainer.
 She teaches Mindfulness, and Interpersonal Mindfulness, courses to the general public in London and workshops and courses within organisations.

-She completed a five-year masters degree in Teaching Mindfulness Based Approaches (with distinction) at Bangor University in 2011, and holds a Certificate of Teacher Competency.
+In 2011 she completed a five-year masters degree in Teaching Mindfulness Based Approaches (with distinction) at Bangor University, and holds a Certificate of Teacher Competency.
 She won an aware for being the top performing Masters graduate of her year.
 She is trained to teach the eight-week Interpersonal Mindfulness Programme developed by the University of Massachusetts and The Metta Foundation.
 She has taught Yoga since 2005.
 She has completed training in the assessment of mindfulness teachers using the MBI-TAC, Teacher Assessment Criteria and is trained as a mentor for new teachers.

 Rosalie has sustained a meditation and yoga practice since 1992 and is keen to support others in experiencing the benefits of committed practice.
-She has developed the Deepening Mindfulness, six- week graduate course and trained to teach the Interpersonal Mindfulness course for MBSR graduates.
-She
+She is an Insight Dialogue Retreat Teacher, under the guidance of the Insight Dialogue community in the US.

-Rosalie is actively involved in the meditation community, in study and practice, and regularly attend solitary and interpersonal meditation retreats.
+Rosalie is actively involved in the meditation community, in study and practice, and regularly attends solitary and interpersonal meditation retreats.
 She is a life-long student

 of living well.